SECONDARY RULES | DIVISION 1

 • Play will not commence in rain, and if players should leave the field after the start of play because of rain, play will not recommence until the rain has stopped or both captains agree to play on.
 There should not be any pressure placed on captains to continue playing in rain.
 Player welfare must come first.

-• Hamilton Cricket provides free CricHQ training for scorers and administrators at our office.
+• Northern Districts can provide free CricHQ training for scorers and administrators at our office.
 Please contact firstname.lastname@example.org for more details.

 • This trophy will be competed for in the same way as the Tri-colour trophy in Waikato schools rugby (or Ranfurly Shield).
 This trophy will be competed for Home or Away and will be up for grabs in all matches provided for in this Competition.
 Your team will have to defend the trophy in three matches in order to get their name put on the trophy.
 The trophy will also be competed for in the final and semi-final rounds.

-• Venues may not be changed without the consent of the Hamilton Cricket Association.
+• Venues may not be changed without the consent of the Competition administration.

-• Complaints must be sent in writing within 72 hours of the conclusion of the game to the Hamilton Cricket Association.
+• Complaints must be sent in writing to the Competition Administration within 72 hours of the conclusion of the game.

-• Any defaults must be reported to the Hamilton Cricket Association and the opposing team as soon as possible.
+• Any defaults must be notified to the Competition Administration and opposing team as soon as possible.

 • No alcohol is to be consumed on school or public grounds.